the-argus/okaylib/README.md

       have test coverage
 - [ ] Add better static asserts for when you use an invalid range with a pipe operator- right now errors come from inside the range adaptor closure
+- [ ] Try making `zip` view more like STL zip?
+ATM, zip cannot be random access even if all underlying ranges are random access, and it doesn't like having infinite / differently sized views (intended to prevent errors but seems more trouble than its worth).
+Maybe zip expects its first argument to be the shortest range, then only boundschecks that cursor?